 Most of us give excuses when we do not want to do something, or someone questions us about why, when, or how we did or did not do something.Read More

 By: Marilyn L. Davis “Fear’s useless.
-Either something bad happens or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon Fearful Emotions are Predictable and Spontaneous Emotions are a reaction […]Read More
+Either something bad happens, or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon Fearful Emotions are Predictable and Spontaneous Fear is often a reaction […]Read More